 This process may take longer than other online lenders because Upstart reviews more information than just your credit report.
 Not all applicants will be approved.
 However, if your application is approved, you’ll be able to see your exact terms, the amount you’re approved for, the interest rate, and monthly payment amount.
 At this point, you can review and accept the loan.

 Once You’re Approved

-These loans do come with fees you may incur in certain situations.
+These personal loans do come with fees you may incur in certain situations.
 A late payment fee of $15 or 5% of the monthly past due amount is due each time you are late making your payment.
 If the check or ACH is returned, you’ll be charged a $15 refund fee.

 What makes Upstart different from other lenders is their ability to use broader factors to determine whether or not you qualify.
-Instead of just basing approval on credit score and income, Upstart also looks at education, including the academic program you were in.
+Instead of just basing approval on credit score and income, they also look at education, including the academic program you were in.

 This allows more applicants to be approved even if they lack a credit history, which is one reason this loan appeals to college graduates and young professionals.

 The applicant does not need a job or college degree to qualify for this particular loan.
-Another benefit of choosing Upstart is that you have some flexibility with making payments.
+Another benefit, is that you have some flexibility with making payments.
 You can choose bi-weekly or monthly payments.
 If you run into financial trouble, you may qualify for different repayment options.

 Upstart was founded in 2012 by three former Google staff: Dave Girouard, Paul Gu, and Anna Counselman.
 The team’s goal was to create a lending company that considered other factors beyond credit history to give more people access to money when they needed it.
 Instead of basing every application on the same set of criteria, it would be customized to each person’s situation, experience, and education.